Frequently Asked Questions

 What is your average response time?

-Typically within 1-4 hours after receiving a service call.
-This depends on a variety of factors such as traffic, weather and our current work load.
+Typically within 1-3 hours after receiving a service call.
+This depends on a variety of factors such as your location as well as where we’re currently located, traffic, weather and our current work load.
 Your project manager will give you an updated and accurate time of arrival after speaking with dispatch.
 We can also work around your schedule and setup a specific time and date to begin work.
 Keep in mind we give other families the same respect we will give you, and if we’re currently at a job site we cannot leave until it is completed.
 That being said, we have multiple crews and operate in six different states; we respond quickly.

 Will insurance cover the cost of your services?

 Generally speaking, yes.
 The majority of our services are covered by home owners, commercial or auto insurance policies.
 No company can guarantee your policy will cover their services.
 Hoarding for instance is an out of pocket cost to our customers.
 We handle all claims and work with your insurance company before, during and after all work is completed.
 Rest assured we will work diligently on your behalf to collect payment and avoid any additional costs to our clients.